Comparing TF-IDF, transformer embeddings, and ethical auditing frameworks for detecting bias in machine-generated text

 Observations on TF-IDF Model Performance

-While the TF-IDF + XGBoost pipeline provides interpretability and simplicity, our experiments reveal several limitations in its ability to capture complex bias patterns:
+While the TF-IDF + XGBoost pipeline offers interpretability and simplicity, experiments reveal limitations:

 All-MiniLM-L6-v2: Transformer-Based Embedding